looker-open-source/actions/src/actions/marketo/README.md

 # Marketo

+> As of December 2020, this integration is being deprecated.

 This action takes a query result and uses it to update a set of leads in Marketo, and to edit the leads' memberships in campaigns and lists.

 ## SETUP